dbmi-bgm/foursight-cgap/docs/source/index.rst

 Foursight-core
 --------------

-For the rest of the documentation, see `Foursight-core documantation <https://foursight-core.readthedocs.io/en/latest/>`_.
+For the rest of the documentation, see `Foursight-core documentation <https://foursight-core.readthedocs.io/en/latest/>`_.

 *Contents*